Back to blog

 Messaging angles by trigger type

-For layoff/restructuring prospects: Focus on taking control rather than being at the mercy of another company’s decisions.
+For layoff and restructuring prospects: Focus on taking control rather than being at the mercy of another company’s decisions.
 Franchise ownership means you will never get a layoff notice again.

 For early retirees: Focus on the gap between “retirement” and actually wanting to stop working.
 Frame franchise ownership as purposeful work on their own terms.